Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Motors alone don’t provide security

-Sectional Door
+Sectional door

-Among the most secure when installed well — but:
+Far less common in home applications but more common in commercial buildings.
+These are among the most secure when installed well — but:

 - Panels can be forced apart